Happy Thanksgiving.

 commanders both by land and sea, and all under them, with that wisdom and

-fortitude which may render them fit instruments, under the
+fortitude which may render them fit instruments,

 And it is